English Language

 The Joy of Reading

-Our students are exposed to a variety of texts and reading materials.
-We encourage all our students to make reading their passion and increase their knowledge about the world around them.
+to a variety of texts and reading materials.
+We encourage all our students

 At upper primary, we provide Blangahnites with opportunities to respond to children’s literature creatively and learn to appreciate their own as well as the culture of others.
 Our students learn about how authors make characters come alive.
 They also learn how to develop and share their opinions.